liveprojects-mort/little_blue_app/README.md

 * you will need to add the ionic v1 toolkit  package to the ionic CLI:
-(little_list is an ionic v1 project (yes, we're still using ionic v1 and angularjs.
-BECAUSE.))
+(this is an ionic v1 project (yes, we're still using ionic v1 and angularjs.
+Reason is twofold: first; we have alot of legacy code which we haven't the resource to convert and, second; we're OK with that, because angularjs is maintained and stable.))

 ```
 npm i -D @ionic/v1-toolkit